0x62/LocalPrinter/README.md

 ## Installation

-Clone the repository, create a config file according to the below and run with `node index.js`.
+Clone the repository, create a config file according to the below.
+You can also enable `DEV_MODE` to skip printing and render straight to file for testing.

+I also recommend installing Tailscale + SSH to make managing the printer remotely easier.

+## Running

+Run with `node index.js`.
 You'll likely want to use another tool to launch the printer at boot and restart it if it crashes.

-I also recommend installing Tailscale + SSH to make managing the printer remotely easier.

 ## Hardware

 Hardware is heavily based on the [Adafruit IoT printer](https://learn.adafruit.com/pi-thermal-printer), with the addition of a 9V power supply for the printer (and stepped down to 5V for Pi).

 [Enable the serial port](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/enabling-serial-console#option-2-enabling-via-raspi-config-1961278-5) and connect the data port on the printer to the Pi GND, GPIO14 and GPIO15.
 Connect the printer power to 9V power supply.
 You can actually power the printer off 5V if you need to, but the print quality is much better with more power.

+Connect the button to

 ## Configuration